The Best Tips To Reducing Membership Churn Rate

-Quick flashback to Econ 101: it is almost always cheaper and easier to retain members than to acquire new ones.
+Quick flashback to Econ 101: it is almost always cheaper and easier to retain customers than to acquire new ones.
 Monitoring your membership churn is the first step to learning how effective you are at retaining members.

 Nonprofits have to invest their time and resources wisely.
 They have to be more vigilant with their investments because there is simply less budget to play with.
-Not to mention financial and annual reporting that requires a certain diligence for good investments.
+Not to mention financial and annual reporting that requires certain diligence for good investments.

 Acquiring new members has an important financial cost, therefore knowing how and why they churn is just good business.
 Forrester argues that it costs 5x more to acquire new customers than to keep existing ones.
-While this is more of a traditional business statistic, the impact resonates equally for nonprofit organizations.
+While this is more of a traditional business metric, the impact resonates equally for nonprofit organizations.

 Figure Out Why Churn Is Happening